 - Lateral Epicondylitis (Tennis Elbow) – Inflammation and soreness of the elbow

-An employer can develop an ergonomics plan that will help keep employees safe and minimize injuries.
+An employer, such as a plastic manufacturer, can develop an ergonomics plan that will help keep employees safe and minimize injuries.
 The plan will also make workstations user friendly, increase production and employee morale, and create a more comfortable environment.

 For more information on the important steps to create a successful ergonomics plan, click here.

 The National Institute for Occupational Safety and Health (NIOSH) has developed a primer that has many useful suggestions and materials to help create an effective ergonomics culture.